sanskrit/raw_etexts_english/blogs/manasataramgini/2004-11-24_the-lull-before-the-storm.md

 +++
-title = "The lull before thexa0storm"
+title = "The lull before the storm"

 +++
 We were waiting quietly on the undergrowth beside the banks of the River